kparc/kcc/README.md

  █
 ```

-Indeed, the title of this document seems to make sense to k intepreter and
+Indeed, the title of this document seems to make sense to k interpreter and
 evaluates to exactly that, and very soon you will easily infer what it
 actually means.